Start a SCALABLE SPIRULINA PRODUCTION ENVIRONMENT that relies on simple, low cost, and easy to use techniques with this free tutorial

 Now that your raceway pond is filled with water, use our calculator to know your exact water volume.
 This will help determine the mineral proportions when preparing the culture medium.

-The culture medium is the nutrient mix on which your spirulina will feed in order to thrive and reproduce.
-It is well known that as a detoxifying agent, spirulina will consume whatever nutrients are available, including toxins and heavy metals.
+Step 5: CHOOSE YOUR PREFERRED CULTURE MEDIUM FORMULAThe culture medium is a liquid containing nutrients in which microorganisms such as spirulina and many other types of algae are cultivated either for research or for commercial grow cycles.
+It is the nutrient mix on which your spirulina will feed in order to thrive and reproduce.
 As spirulina doesn’t need organic materials for its reproduction, the debate over organic Vs. non-organic becomes irrelevant; and yet, you will come to learn that some minerals are better for your health than others.
-We therefore strongly advise you to use our Spirulina glossary and educate yourself about the different formulas available, so you can make a wise decision.
+We strongly advise you to use our Spirulina glossary and educate yourself about the different formulas available, so you can make a wise decision.

 STEP 6: ADD NUTRIENTS TO YOUR RACEWAY POND

 Run the agitator to get the chemicals mixed up properly.
 This can either be done with a paddle wheel agitator or an air pump.
-Ideally, you’d have an electric timer to set the agitators on and off.
+Ideally, you’d have an electric timer to set the agitators on and off every 2 hours.

 Add the nutrients according to the recommended proportions of your preferred culture medium.